-An audit is simply a review of your account to make sure the information you reported is correct and the amount of tax you paid was also correct.
-Just because you get audited doesn’t always mean there’s a problem.
+An audit is simply a review of your account.
+The IRS wants to make sure the information you reported and the amount of tax you paid is correct.
+Just because you get audited doesn’t mean there’s a problem.

 If your tax return is selected for an audit, it goes under review.
-It can still be accepted as correct, or it can be questioned.
+It can still be accepted as correct, or it can be questioned further.
 If the IRS decides an audit is required, they will notify you by mail.
-The actual audit could also be conducted through mail or through an in-person interview.
-Either way, the IRS will send you a written request for the exact documents they’ll need to see.
-They have up to three years to audit
+The actual audit could also be conducted through mail or an in-person interview.
+Either way, the IRS will send you a written request for the exact documents they need to see.
+They have up to three years to audit your taxes.

-The length of the audit depends on a few factors: how complex your tax situation is, if you have the documents ready, and if you agree or disagree with the findings.
-It finishes up in one of three ways.
+The length of the audit depends on a few factors: how complicated your tax situation is, if you have the documents ready and if you agree or disagree with the findings.
+The decision will be one of the following:

 1.)
-There could be no change and the return is accepted.
+The IRS requires no change, and your return is accepted.

 3.)
-The IRS proposes a change and you disagree with it.
+The IRS suggests a change, and you disagree with it.

 What if I don’t get a refund?

-If you suspect your refund will be smaller this year due to tax law changes or changes in your life situation, you don’t need to wait to file your tax return to find out.
-TaxSlayer’s Refund Estimator allows you to calculate your expected refund anytime.
+If you suspect your refund will be smaller this year due to the recent tax law changes or changes in your life situation, you don’t need to wait to file your tax return to find out.
+TaxSlayer’s Refund Calculator allows you to calculate your expected refund anytime.
 Get your refund estimate now.
-The result could affect your decision to save or spend as tax time approaches.

 What if I can’t pay my tax bill?

-What if I don’t know how to file?
+What if I don’t know how to file my taxes?